ylavr/yuliya_lavrenyuk-lab-git/README.md

 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
-There ais only a simple dummy question to be solved.
+There is only a simple dummy question to be solved.

 ## Deliverables